Q. How do I get sized?

 A. Here are 6 helpful tips for ring sizing without your partner knowing.

-A. For a standard NON rush order, we ship six weeks after purchase.
-Rush Orders ship 3-4 weeks after purchase and our fastest service SHOTGUN rush order ships 10-14 business days after purchase.
+A. For a standard NON rush order, we ship three to four weeks after purchase.
+Our fastest service SHOTGUN rush order ships 10-14 business days after purchase.
 All we need from you is your wedding date and latest-must-have-by-date and we will meet it.
 We have NEVER missed a date and will not start with yours!
 Read more about our various shipping options here.

 A. Absolutely!
 Engraving is $45 for up to 30 characters.
 You can add engraving to any band during the checkout process.
 Learn more about our engraving services here.

 Titanium bands are jewelry without compromise - strong, impermeable and lightweight, they offer the best of both worlds: beauty and durability.
 Each of our rings are carefully handcrafted from a single billet of pure titanium and all of our inlays are securely stabilized to preserve their natural durability.
 With a unique ability to take on a variety of finishes as well as its glorious color and shine, titanium is the perfect material for the perfect ring!